rushitambe07/demo/README.md

   I admire Wipro focus on delivering cutting-edge techologe to clients.
   Joining Wipro would provide me with the opportunity to grow professionally.

+* 5 years?
+In 5 years, I see myself as a skilled software engineer with expertise in emerging technologies like Al and cloud computing.
+I aim to take on more responsibilities, lead projects, and contribute to Wipro's growth.

+* handle pressure
+ I handle pressure by staying organized and prioritizing tasks based on their urgency and importance.
+ I break down complex tasks into smaller and manageable format. stay positive attitude.

+* confilct
+ During my group project two team members had differing opinions on the approach to a problem.
+I conduct a discussion where everyone shared their opinion.
+After listening to both sides, I suggested a compromise that incorporated the best aspects of both ideas.
+ This not only resolved the conflict but also improved quality of project.